markhgn/markhgn.github.io/_posts/2013-03-27-are-advertisements-compelling-stories.md

 If you are going to claim something works universally then show it working, repeatedly, at scale.

-I do not doubt a story can be an advert for something; but is the story incidental to the advert or the advert incidental to the story?
+I don't doubt a story can be an advert &#8212; a really great advert is a compelling story.